What Happened On This Day November 16 In F1 History?

 2009

 On this day in 2009, Mercedes-Benz announced the acquisition of the Brawn GP Formula One team, securing its return as a full works team for the 2010 F1 season.
-The decision marked Mercedes‘ commitment to reestablish itself as a a works team, the first since 1955.
+The decision marked Mercedes‘ commitment to reestablish itself as a a works team, the first time since 1955.
 Brawn GP, formed after Honda withdrew from F1 in 2008, had a fairytale debut season in 2009, winning both the Constructors’ and Drivers’ Championships with Jenson Button.
-By purchasing the team, Mercedes aimed to build on Brawn GP’s momentum, leveraging its existing partnership with the team having used Mercedes-AMG High Performance Powertrains.
-The newly rebranded Mercedes GP team also attracted talent of old, including seven-time world champion Michael Schumacher, who returned to racing to join the team alongside young talent and fellow German Nico Rosberg.
-Mercedes’ move reshaped the landscape of F1, with the team completely dominating the grid from 2014 to 2021, winning 8 consecutive Constructors’ titles and 7 consecutive Drivers’ titles from 2014 to 2020.
+By purchasing the team, Mercedes aimed to build on Brawn GP’s momentum, leveraging its existing partnership with the team having used Mercedes engines.
+The newly rebranded Mercedes GP team also attracted talent of old, including seven-time world champion Michael Schumacher, who returned to racing to join the team alongside fellow German Nico Rosberg.
+Mercedes’ move reshaped the landscape of F1, with the team completely dominating from 2014 to 2021, winning 8 consecutive Constructors’ titles and 7 consecutive Drivers’ titles from 2014 to 2020.

 F1 Driver Birthdays 16 November